 Using CDBG-MIT funds, DCA seeks to assist communities with undertaking activities that will reduce their risks posed by disasters.
-Many communities relied on local funds to recover from the storms of 2017, reducing their ability to spare the funds to prepare for the inevitable next disaster event.
+Many communities relied on local funds to recover from the storms of 2017.
+By doing so, they are unable to spare the funds to prepare for the inevitable next disaster event.
 DCA is proposing infrastructure, planning, and administration activities in order to meet the mitigation needs within the HUD-Identified MID and Grantee-Identified MID Areas.